electrikmilk/cherrilang.org/language/standard/scripting.md

 ### Connected to Charger

-Returns boolean based on if device is connected to a charger.
+Returns a boolean based on if the device is connected to a charger.

 ```
 connectedToCharger()